The application period ended on March 31st.

 After experiencing many business transformations since his student days, he launched his current online mail order business in 2005.
 In 2013, the company was listed on the Tokyo Stock Exchange Mothers.
 Afterwards, in 2015, he formed a capital and business alliance with Rizap and joined the group.
 In 2016, with the cooperation of fellow IPO managers, he established the Japan Startup Support Association, a general incorporated association, to provide venture support specializing in startups with the goal of IPOs and M&A so that entrepreneurs can exit as quickly as possible.
 In October 2020, he was appointed visiting professor at Osaka University, where he also devotes his efforts to nurturing university-based ventures.

-Kojiro Seto
+SETO Kojiro

 Representative of bTANK LLC